rhult/MoreApps/README.md

-# More Apps for iOS
+# More Apps - Cross promotion for iOS apps

 This Xcode project contains "More Apps" which is a simple UIViewController presenting a list of your other apps, and optionally apps by your friends/affiliates.
 The list is completely controlled from the server side, but in a static way so you don't need  a web service running, just a static file.
 Features: